 I am developing towards painting with a rich texture of oil paint, making contrasts in light and dark, warm and cold colours, and complementary contrasts.
 I make a focal point in each painting to draw the viewer’s attention.
 To influence the viewer, I incorporate quantitative uses of paint in the composition.
 I also use colour in order to achieve moodiness and atmosphere in my work.
-Format is also important in drawing in the viewer; an intimate portrait of a cat points towards a smaller format than say, a majestic sea.

 My ambition is to find a balance between the abstract and the figurative, so that the viewer has a ‘feel’ of what the painting means, rather than looking at a ‘straight’ picture.
 I experiment with different media; lately with tape.
 I don’t want my paintings to be solely pretty pictures; the tape emphasizes myself in the paintings but also challenges.
 Does the tape add or detract and thus a conversation is started.